6dchair/p.0/README.md

 #### CSC 112 Final Project
-C -> MIPS64 Assembly -> Machine Code (bin : hex)
+A. Hardcode: C -> MIPS64 Assembly -> Machine Code (bin : hex)

-Status: in progress
+B. Using lex and yacc: yet started

+A:
 Current capabilities:
 * validate each line from the input text file and determine whether it's a valid declaration or assignment (int type only)
 * generate MIPS64 assembly for each valid line